donadigo/TMInterfacePublic/docs.md

 - `gas` - accelerates the car with provided value
 - `speed` - sets the specified speed in-game

-`[value]`: the actual event that has to be injected, this value is dependant on the action declared:
+`[value]`: the actual event that has to be injected, this value is dependent on the action declared:
 * `press` and `rel`:
     - `up` - accelerate
     - `down` - brake